ruturajch/device-drivers-rust/README.md

 Built following drivers
 - Hello world driver
+- Module parameter driver
+- scull driver
-- Char driver
+- jit driver
-- Block driver
+- Block device driver
+- tty device driver
 - currently working on PCI driver

+Realise that gpt has some blind spot for rust so also working on the RAG